MediScribe/docjet-mobile/docs/current/feature-job-dataflow.md

 ## Remaining Improvements

+The following improvements should be considered for future development:

+1. **Cubit Lifecycle Management**:
+   - Hoist BlocProvider instances to a higher level in the widget tree (e.g., in main.dart with MultiBlocProvider)
+   - Use BlocProvider.value in child widgets to prevent recreating cubits on every rebuild
+   - Ensure proper disposal at the appropriate lifecycle level to prevent memory leaks
+   - This pattern prevents performance issues caused by unnecessary cubit recreation during UI rebuilds

+2. **Background Sync Enhancement**:
+   - Implement platform-specific background workers for sync operations when app is backgrounded
+   - Add deeper offline queue capabilities with prioritization

-The detailed implementation plan, including outstanding tasks for error recovery, sync triggering, lifecycle management, concurrency protection, and logging, can be found in the [JobRepository Refactoring Plan](./jobrepo_refactor.md).
+For the detailed implementation plan, including outstanding tasks for error recovery, sync triggering, lifecycle management, concurrency protection, and logging, see the [JobRepository Refactoring Plan](../archive/jobrepo_refactor.md).

 ## Synchronization Flow Diagrams